 The Superintendent/designee is authorized to release Board-approved student directory information.
 Approved “directory information” shall be: name, address, phone number, date and place of birth, student’s school email address, major field of study, participation in officially recognized activities and sports, photograph/picture, grade level, weight and height of members of athletic teams, dates of attendance, degrees, honors and awards received, and most recent educational institution attended.
 Any eligible student or parent/guardian who does not wish to have directory information released shall notify the Superintendent/designee in writing within thirty (30) calendar days after receiving notification of FERPA rights.

+Information about the living situation of a student designated as homeless is not to be treated as directory information and is not to be disclosed unless prior written consent is given or unless the information meets one of FERPA’s exceptions to required consent.
+The living situation is not considered directory information.

 STUDENTS A09.14

 (Continued)